-If a provincial election were held today, which one of the following parties' candidate would you, yourself, be most likely to support? ■UCP ■NDP ■Alberta Party ■Liberals ■Another party % decided voters (leaners included)
+If a provincial election were held today, which of the following parties' candidate would you be most likely to support?

+■ UCP ■ NDP ■ Alberta Party ■ Liberals ■ Another party

-Base: Decided voters Certainty of Vote for Upcoming Provincial Election
+Base: Decided voters

+Certainty of Vote for Upcoming Provincial Election

 Using a 10-point scale ... how certain are you today about which party you will be voting for in the provincial election next month?